xonq/mycotools/mycotools/USAGE.md

 ## Downloading files
 ### jgiDwnld.py / ncbiDwnld.py
-These scripts` input can be obtained from the MycoToolsDB as described below, or can be manually made as shown at the bottom of this section.
+These scripts` input can be obtained from the MycotoolsDB as described below, or can be manually made as shown at the bottom of this section.
 Say you want to grab a few organisms' transcript information from your genus, *Aspergillus*.
 First, extract entries in the database that are within *Aspergillus* for both JGI & NCBI:
 ```
 mkdir dwnldFiles && cd dwnldFiles
 extractDB.py -s jgi -c genus -t aspergillus > aspergillus.db_jgi